tomhbyrne/HUD-CoC-Geography-Crosswalk/README.md

 This project creates a geographic crosswalk between 2017 U.S. Department of Housing and Urban Development (HUD) Continuum of Care (CoC) boundaries and 2017 U.S. Census Bureau geographies (Census tracts and counties).

+If using any of the files from this project for published work, please cite this Github repository as their source.

+In describing the methodology used to match counties and CoCs, please also cite [the original paper](https://www.tandfonline.com/doi/abs/10.1111/j.1467-9906.2012.00643.x) that describes the basic methodology used in conducting the county-CoC geographic crosswalk.

+Please bring any errors/questions/suggestions to the attention of this project's creator, Tom Byrne, at [tbyrne@bu.edu](tbyrne@bu.edu)

+## Project description

 Below we describe the main __outputs__ of this project, as well as its __data__ inputs and __programs__ used to create the __outputs__.